“Have you ever talked to a tree,

 Have you ever dreamt with the silent stones?”

-Rosie May Jones is a multidisciplinary artist and poet exploring the intricate relationship between landscape and identity.
 Her work weaves together the voices of both place and people, revealing how our sense of self is profoundly shaped by the landscapes we inhabit and the stories embedded within them.